pascal-gitos/autopush/README.md

-# Project on for for uto-push to git
+# Project on for for auto-push to git